auth0/Lock.swift/README.md

 import Lock
 ```

+> Make sure you have the flag `use_frameworks!` added in your `Podfile` so that Lock is build as a Framework, otherwise Xcode wont find it.

 ### Integrate with your Application

 Lock needs to be notified for some of your application state changes and some events/notifications your application receives from the OS.
 You can do all these things in the `AppDelegate`